infiniteopt/InfiniteOpt.jl/docs/src/index.md

     Development is underway to allow for general nonlinear constraints.

 ## Installation
-`InfiniteOpt.jl` is still under development but can be installed by entering the following in the package manager.
+`InfiniteOpt.jl` is still under initial development but can be installed by entering the following in the package manager.

 ```julia